 You’ll also have access to our library to use outside of your short course; whilst you can’t reserve or take away books, you are welcome to use them as a resource for research and referencing.

-Tutor Profile: Antony Radcliffe is a practicing graphic designer who also teaches on the degree programme at NTU.
+Tutor Profile: Antony Radcliffe is a practising graphic designer who also teaches in the degree programme at NTU.

 He has extensive experience in the design industry having worked with renowned international consultancies such as Ogilvy and Mather and BMP.

 His creative work has been commissioned by a range of blue-chip clients including IBM, Land Securities PLC, ICI and Amec.

 With specialisms in branding and identity, information graphics, b2b and b2c print marketing, he has also worked in retail and FMCG.